 An owner thought his 60-metre yacht couldn’t be bettered – until he saw an 80-metre model at the 2015 Fort Lauderdale show.
-Four years on, that owner has taken delivery of his Excellence, as Sam Fortescue discovers.
+Four years later, that owner took delivery of his Excellence, as Sam Fortescue discovers.

 What do you do when you think you’ve built the perfect 60-metre yacht?
 Well, naturally, you start again with something even bigger.
 Or at least that’s what the American owner of the Excellence series of six yachts chose to do.
 “The 60-metre yacht that I had, Excellence V, was in my opinion the most beautiful, high volume, best performing yacht of her size that I was aware of,” he tells me.
 “To build another 60-metre that was better, I believed was impossible.
 I decided to move up to 80 metres and a more contemporary design.
 At one of the yacht shows I saw a rendering of a design that was to be a Winch/Abeking joint venture.
 I fell in love.”